-- Building a skill base that can bridge the clinician-technologist gap and ensure that needs are understood and addressed by ICT.
+- Building a skill base that can bridge the gap and ensure that the capacity needs are understood and addressed by ICT where appropriate

 - Providing tools, processes and platforms to allow organisations to assess themselves and build their own capacity to deliver successful change.

 - Creating an environment where service improvements are continuously evaluated and delivered for the benefit of the entire care system.

 - Integrated care services are not considered for capacity building

 - Some approaches to capacity building for integrated care services are in place